-If you’re looking for a new job, you too may have realised the dangers associated with getting too comfortable in your current role.
+If you’re looking for a new job, you may have realised the dangers associated with getting too comfortable in your current role.

 7 things to consider before taking on the new job

-What may appear at first to be grass of the greenest kind on the other side of the fence, might actually end up being another muddy field into which you’re career aspirations will sink.
+What may appear at first to be grass of the greenest kind on the other side of the fence, might actually end up being another muddy field into which your career aspirations will sink.

-So, it’s time for you to learn from my mistakes as I offer 7 things to consider before taking on that new job.
+So, it’s time for you to learn from my mistakes as I offer seven things to consider before taking on that new job.

 1. Career progression and stability